-Note: Pull the Fuel Pump Control Module fuse so the engine can be cranked without any fuel being delivered to the engine.
+Note: Pull the Fuel Pump Relay so the engine can be cranked without any fuel being delivered to the engine.

-- Remove the B+ fuse to the FPCM, from the Underhood Fuse Block. - Connect the PicoScope to the computer using the included USB cable as you would do using GM NVH. - Connect test leads to the battery (hook the colored lead to Battery (+) and the black lead to Battery (-)) and to channel A of the PicoScope.
+- Remove the Fuel Pump Relay from the Underhood Fuse Block. - Connect the PicoScope to the computer using the included USB cable as you would do using GM NVH. - 3.
+Connect test leads to the battery (hook the colored lead to Battery (+) and the black lead to Battery (-)) and to channel A of the PicoScope.